Formation of a magnetized hybrid star with a purely toroidal field from phase-transition-induced collapse: Properties of the resulting magnetized hybrid stars

-Specifically, the central rest-mass density $\rho_\mathrm{c}$ (top left panel) and the baryonic mass fraction of the matter in the mixed phase $M_\mathrm{mp} / M_{0}$ (bottom left panel) decrease with $\mathcal{B}_\mathrm{max}$.
+Here, we highlight how the magnetic field affects different microscopic and macroscopic quantities of a star in detail for completeness.
+On the one hand, the central rest-mass density $\rho_\mathrm{c}$ (top left panel) and the baryonic mass fraction of the matter in the mixed phase $M_\mathrm{mp} / M_{0}$ (bottom left panel) decrease with $\mathcal{B}_\mathrm{max}$.
 These decreasing behaviors could be understood in terms of magnetic pressure.
 As the magnetic pressure becomes more dominant due to the increasing $\mathcal{B}_\mathrm{max}$, matter is pushed off-center to a greater extent.
 As a result, the rest-mass density $\rho$ in the stellar core reduces, giving a smaller $\rho_\mathrm{c}$.
 Moreover, as described in Eq. (\ref{eqn6}), reducing $\rho$ in the core contributes to a smaller fraction of matter that undergoes the phase transition and thus gives a smaller $M_\mathrm{mp} / M_{0}$.

-Moreover, the equatorial radius $r_\mathrm{e}$ (top middle panel), the polar radius to equatorial radius ratio $r_\mathrm{p} / r_\mathrm{e}$ (bottom middle panel) and the gravitational mass $M_\mathrm{g}$ (top right panel) all increase with $\mathcal{B}_\mathrm{max}$.
+On the other hand, the equatorial radius $r_\mathrm{e}$ (top middle panel), the polar radius to equatorial radius ratio $r_\mathrm{p} / r_\mathrm{e}$ (bottom middle panel) and the gravitational mass $M_\mathrm{g}$ (top right panel) all increase with $\mathcal{B}_\mathrm{max}$.
 The increase in $M_\mathrm{g}$ is due to the increasing contribution of the magnetic field to $M_\mathrm{g}$ (corresponds to the increasing $\mathcal{B}^2$ term of Eq.
 (B1) in \citealt{2014MNRAS.439.3541P} for example).
 The other two increasing trends could be interpreted in terms of magnetic deformation.
 As the matter is pushed off-center by the increasing magnetic pressure, both $r_\mathrm{p}$ and $r_\mathrm{e}$ increase and the star then deviates from spherical symmetry.
 Previous studies of magnetized neutron star equilibrium models (e.g. \citealt{2008PhRvD..78d4045K,2009ApJ...698..541K,2012MNRAS.427.3406F}) indicate that a purely toroidal field deforms the stars to prolate shape, corresponding to $r_\mathrm{p} / r_\mathrm{e} > 1$.
 Thus, increasing $\mathcal{B}_\mathrm{max}$ of the toroidal field in our models causes the increase in $r_\mathrm{p} / r_\mathrm{e}$.

 We also examine the effect of pressure contribution due to quark matter $\delta$ on different quantities of the hybrid stars. $\delta$ has a negligible effect on $r_\mathrm{e}$, $r_\mathrm{p}/r_\mathrm{e}$ and $M_{g}$ for all values of $\mathcal{B}_\mathrm{max}$.
 On the contrary, $\rho_\mathrm{c}$ and $M_\mathrm{mp} / M_{0}$ increase substantially with $\delta$ for $\mathcal{B}_\mathrm{max} \lesssim 3 \times 10^{17}$ G but they become less sensitive to $\delta$ for $\mathcal{B}_\mathrm{max} \gtrsim 5 \times 10^{17}$ G. These increasing trends could be interpreted in relation to pressure reduction.
 With the increasing value of $\delta$, the contribution due to quark matter to the total pressure becomes more important and the pressure reduction is enlarged.
 As a result, this enlarged pressure reduction makes the star collapse to a configuration with a higher $\rho_\mathrm{c}$ and $M_\mathrm{mp} / M_{0}$.